bugfender/bugfender-maui/README.md

-# Bugfender SDK for Maui
+# Bugfender bindings for .NET MAUI

 Bugfender is a tool to aggregate all your mobile application logs in on a place, so you can access them remotely.
 This repository provides bindings for iOS and Android on Maui projects.
 Also provides a sample solution that shows the integration.